-Complex (often called "wicked") problems-such as climate change, public health, and social injustice simply put, "large-scale, interconnected, high-stakes messes" (Lake, 2015, p.
-219) that involve a high level of uncertainty and implicate change in mindsets.
-They require behaviors and emergence of novel ideas and associated social practices that . . . contribute to change and transformation" (Burman, 2019, p. knowledge and methods of a single academic are not sufficient to address such discipline challenges; multi-disciplinary, inter-disciplinary, and trans-disciplinary inquiry are required.
+Complex (often called "wicked") problems-such as climate change, public health, and social injustice-are, simply put, "large-scale, interconnected, high-stakes messes" (Lake, 2015, p.
+219) that involve a high level of uncertainty and implicate change in behaviors and mindsets.
+They require "the emergence of novel ideas and associated social practices that . . . contribute to change and transformation" (Burman, 2019, p.
+199).
+The knowledge and methods of a single academic discipline are not sufficient to address such challenges; multi-disciplinary, inter-disciplinary, and trans-disciplinary inquiry are required.

-Democratic civic and community engagement (CCE) enables such inquiry because it is definition trans-disciplinary (drawing on knowledge that transcends academic disciplines) also often invites multiand disciplinarity. ١t integrates the questions. knowledge perspectives, and of community members, students, faculty, and staff and thus "is not limited to the constructs and principles of academic disciplines but rather incorporates a wider range of ways to generate, organize, and steward knowledge" (Kniffin et al., 2020, p.
+Democratic civic and community engagement (CCE) enables such inquiry because it is definition trans-disciplinary (drawing on knowledge that transcends academic disciplines) often also invites multiand disciplinarity. Ιt integrates the questions. perspectives, and knowledge of community members, students, faculty, and staff and thus "is not limited to the constructs and principles of academic disciplines but rather incorporates a wider range of ways to generate, organize, and steward knowledge" (Kniffin et al., 2020, p.
 20).
-Inquiry and action grounded in collaborative, deliberation generative are well suited examination of complex, intractable, dynamic challenges that resist resolution and that require socially constructed and systemic strategies.
+Inquiry and action grounded in collaborative, generative deliberation are well suited examination of complex, intractable, dynamic challenges that resist resolution and that require socially constructed and systemic strategies.

 The Design Thinking Studio in Social Innovation at Elon University cuts across disciplines encourages innovation with and within the local community.
 The Studio is a four-course CCE experience that uses design thinking methods to define and address social challenges in the local community.
 Students take four courses to learn about design thinking, systems design, social innovation, and creativity while independently and collaboratively on projects that seek to build capacities of community members, students, and faculty.
-As one example, they with Alamance partnered the Wellness Collaborative on its initiative to encourage active lifestyles and support access to healthy food.
+As one example, they Alamance partnered with the Wellness Collaborative on its initiative to encourage active lifestyles and support access to healthy food.

 At Queens University of Charlotte, students in their junior year of general education take a set of learning community courses that are intentionally designed to incorporate CCE.
-The 300 level learning communities ask students to "evaluate the consequences personal choices have on the well-being of communities, assess the variety of ways to practice citizenship, and appraise interactions between ethics and responsibility" (personal communication). design, the program tackles civic issues and opportunities from inter- and cross-disciplinary perspectives in that partner courses cannot be from the same academic area.
+The 300 level learning communities ask students to "evaluate the consequences personal choices have on the well-being of communities, assess the variety of practice citizenship, ways to and appraise interactions between ethics social and responsibility" (personal communication). design, the program tackles civic issues and opportunities from inter- and cross-disciplinary perspectives in that partner courses cannot be from the same academic area.
 The wide array of disciplines that are involved allow faculty to tailor their interests and partnerships to an array of community-relevant experiences.